merbar/CarND-Advanced-Lane-Lines/writeup.md

 ####3.
 Binary image creation

-Binary image creation is handled in lines 72-162 of `advLaneDetect.py`.
-There is still a lot of optional stuff going on there which I left in the code in order to be able to get back to it for future extensions.

 As opposed to the original "intent" of the project, I did feature detection on the perspective transformed images.
 Overall results were much more robust - in particular, they were much less noisy further down the road.

 After using many combinations of single-channel and different Sobel thresholds which worked well in the project video, but very poorly in the challenge video, I ended up getting the most robust results out of a combination of color thresholds that are fed through a custom de-noising step.

-I am using Contrast Limited Adaptive Histogram Equalization on the original image to extract cleaner white lines even in low-contrast images (lines 83-88 in `advLaneDetect.py`).
+I am using Contrast Limited Adaptive Histogram Equalization on the original image to extract cleaner white lines even in low-contrast images.
 I am using the untouched original image to extract yellow.
 Three different color binary images are created, each with different levels of sensitivity.
 The lower sensitivity works well in perfect road conditions.
 The medium sensitivity is more likely to detect yellow, while the high threshold is very sensitive to white.
 Under normal road conditions, the latter is full of noise (and thus ignored), but adds valuable features in low-light/low-contrast conditions.
 All thresholded images are fed through a de-noising function and ultimately combined (see example below).

 ### 3.1.
 Binary image de-noising

-The de-noising function is in lines 86-122 of `advLaneDetectUtil.py` in `denoiseBinary()`.
+The de-noising function is in lines 88-124 of `advLaneDetectUtil.py` in `denoiseBinary()`.

 This is a part of the project that gave me the largest boost in performance across different road conditions, and also the part that could still use more work to make it more intelligent.